 Who We Are

-Lizzie Seal is Senior Lecturer in Criminology at the University of Sussex, UK.
+Lizzie Seal is Reader in Criminology at the University of Sussex, UK.
 She researches and teaches on the death penalty and is the author of Capital Punishment in Twentieth-Century Britain: Audience, Justice, Memory (Routledge, 2014).

 Florence Seemungal is based at the University of the West Indies Open Campus.
 She was previously affiliated with the Death Penalty Project, from 2003-2011, and worked with Roger Hood to examine the implementation of the mandatory death penalty in Trinidad and Tobago (which resulted in three reports, 2006, 2009, 2011).
 She was also formerly a Research Officer at the Centre for Criminology, University of Oxford, 2000-2002.